 For the full database, including notes and reports for the 4000 patients in the demo, as well as full records for more than 28,000 additional patients, please apply for access to the MIMIC II Clinical Database project.
 Access is free, but it requires a data use agreement (DUA) to protect patient privacy.

-Two versions of the disk image are provided here: MIMIC2_demo_disk1.vmdk can be installed as a virtual machine (VM), and mimic2_livecd.iso can be copied to a bootable 4GB or larger USB flash drive or a DVD.
+The disk image mimic2_livecd.iso can be copied to a bootable 4GB or larger USB flash drive or a DVD.

 Note that the virtual disk is encrypted, and you will need to enter the passphrase 2CIMIM_2v6 when booting the VM.